Clash of Champions (2017)

-The 2017 Clash of Champions was the second Clash of Champions professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's SmackDown brand division.
-The event took place on December 17, 2017, at TD Garden in Boston, Massachusetts.
+The 2017 Clash of Champions was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the second Clash of Champions and took place on December 17, 2017, at TD Garden in Boston, Massachusetts, held exclusively for wrestlers from the promotion's SmackDown brand division.
 As per the theme of the event, all championships exclusive to SmackDown at the time were defended.
 The event was replaced by Evolution in 2018, but returned in 2019.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, AJ Styles defeated Jinder Mahal to retain the WWE Championship.
-Of the four SmackDown-exclusive championships, only the United States Championship changed hands, with Dolph Ziggler defeating defending champion Baron Corbin and Bobby Roode in a triple threat match.
+Of the four SmackDown-exclusive championships, only the United States Championship changed hands, with Dolph Ziggler defeating defending champion Baron Corbin and Bobby Roode in a triple threat match in the opening bout.
 In another marquee match, Kevin Owens and Sami Zayn defeated Randy Orton and Shinsuke Nakamura to keep their jobs in a match that featured both Shane McMahon and Daniel Bryan as the special guest referees.

 Production

 Background

 In mid-2016, WWE reintroduced the brand extension, again splitting its main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
 Clash of Champions was subsequently established as a Raw-exclusive event that year, replacing Night of Champions, an event in which the concept was that all main roster championships promoted by WWE at the time were defended; Clash of Champions was established on a similar concept.
-The 2017 event was made a SmackDown-exclusive pay-per-view and WWE Network event, with all of its titles at the time defended.
+The 2017 event, which was announced on August 15, 2017, was made a SmackDown-exclusive event, with all of its titles at the time defended.
 These were the WWE Championship, the SmackDown Women's Championship, the United States Championship, and the SmackDown Tag Team Championship.
 While the 2016 event was held in September, the 2017 event was moved to December and took place on December 17, 2017, at TD Garden in Boston, Massachusetts.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on September 29 through Ticketmaster.